MartinaPlumari/CI2024_lab1/README.md

 ## References

 I mainly based my work on the theory and the code shown to us during lesson.
-I also learned by exchanging ideas with my collegue Daniel Bologna.
+I also learned by exchanging ideas with my collegue Daniel Bologna (s310582).